j-jzk/klang/README.md

 expressing program code, tools for writing compilers seldom make use of these features, instead mimicking the interface of the old tools _lex_ and _yacc_.

-Klang uses a completely new approach.
+_klang_ uses a completely new approach.
 Instead of defining the syntax of your language in a separate file, you can simply do everything in your regular Kotlin code.

 This library revolutionizes the way you build software.
-Creating a DSL is as easy as including Klang and writing a few lines of code.
+Creating a DSL is as easy as including klang and writing a few lines of code.

 ## Building
 Because the library is still in early development, there are no artifacts in public repositories.

-To build, you will first need to install the component [Klang-RE](https://github.com/j-jzk/klang-re):
+To build, you will first need to install the component [klang-re](https://github.com/j-jzk/klang-re):

 ```sh
 $ git clone https://github.com/j-jzk/klang-re.git